 Some events in the game have no direct basis in the movie, and instead are there to offer the player more missions to do than to just follow the plot of the movie.
 In one sequence taking place between The Matrix and The Matrix Reloaded, players will guide Neo through five bonus missions as he attempts to protect possible recruits to the human cause from being terminated by Agents inside The Matrix.

-Upon finishing the fight with Agent Smith, the game is interrupted by the Wachowski Brothers in 8-bit form who wrote an alternate ending.
+Upon finishing the fight with Agent Smith, the game is interrupted by the Wachowski Sisters in 8-bit form who wrote an alternate ending.
 They explain why the changed the ending.
 Chief among the reasons given is that the original ending of The Matrix Revolutions would not work well for ending a video game.

 The new ending still places the player fighting as Neo.
 After finishing off Agent Smith, it cuts the a CG cinematic showing the creation of "Mega Smith."
 He is made up of all the Agent Smiths in the world and debris from the world.
 The gameplay involves dodging debris and flying into the Mega Smith to inflict damage.